A baby born before 37 weeks of

 - Skin-to-skin contact with the parents (kangaroo care)

-to care for newborns.
-Other specialists may also care for babies, depending on their
+newborns.
+Other specialists may also care for babies, depending on their health

 Premature babies are born before